 Founder & Director, Brooklyn Schoolhouse

 Kim Turnbull founded Brooklyn Schoolhouse in 2015.
-Kim was the Lead Teacher of the Mixed Age Class, and Director of Brooklyn Schoolhouse for its first year open, and continues on as the Director of the school.
-Before starting Brooklyn Schoolhouse, Kim was a Lead Teacher at Beginnings Nursery from 2009-2015.
-She taught the 4s group for two years, and the 2/3s group for four years.
+Kim was the Lead Teacher of the first class, and is the Director of the school.
+Before starting Brooklyn Schoolhouse, Kim was a Lead Teacher at Beginnings Nursery School from 2009-2015.
+She taught the 4s group for two years, the 2/3s group for four years, and the 5s group Summer Program each year.
 Kim completed the First International Summer School program in Reggio Emilia, Italy in 2010.
-Before Beginnings Nursery, Kim taught at the Sarah Lawrence College Early Childhood Center, ABC Cassidy’s Place, Central Park East School and City & Country School.
+Before Beginnings Nursery, Kim taught at the Sarah Lawrence College Early Childhood Center, ABC Cassidy’s Place, Central Park East School, and City & Country School.
 She earned a BA in Literature and Painting from Sarah Lawrence College in 2004 and a dual MS in Early Childhood and Childhood Education from Sarah Lawrence College in 2009.

-Alison Z. Racine joined the Brooklyn Schoolhouse team as School Administrator in the 2016 school year, and is excited to take on her new role this year as Associate Director.
+Alison Racine joined Brooklyn Schoolhouse in 2016, and is now the Education Director and Associate Director.
 Before joining Brooklyn Schoolhouse, Alison was Lead Teacher of a Threes Class at Williamsburg Northside, a Reggio Emilia inspired school.
-She owns and operates her own small after-school Science program in Greenpoint, Brooklyn, where children are supported to find answers to their questions.
-She also consults with families on early childhood needs including bringing Reggio Emilia practices to homes, individual behavior plans, assisting with routines and structure, adding sensory stations to promote calm and a variety of other early childhood questions.
+She owned and operated her own small after-school Science program in Greenpoint, Brooklyn, where children were supported to find answers to their questions.
+She also consulted with families on early childhood needs including bringing Reggio Emilia practices to homes, individual behavior plans, assisting with routines and structure, adding sensory stations to promote calm and a variety of other early childhood questions.
 Alison earned a dual Master’s in Childhood and Special Education from NYU in 2011.

 ANNA ELLIS NESSER

 Anna Ellis Nesser has been teaching at Brooklyn Schoolhouse since the Fall of 2016.
 Before moving into the classroom she spent 10 years working in the field of Environmental Education.
-She has brought her experience running and creating farm-based programs to the garden program at Brooklyn Schoolhouse.
+She has brought her experience running and creating farm-based programs to Brooklyn Schoolhouse through work with the Twos Class, Multiage Pre-K and Nature School.
 As a child growing up in Brooklyn, Anna was happiest outdoors and would like to facilitate a connection with nature for the next generations of Brooklyn children.

 Anna earned a BS in Biology, with a minor in Studio Art from Beloit College.
-Last fall she began The Westside Montessori School Teacher Education Program to receive her American Montessori Early Childhood credential.
-She is also completing a dual Master's in General/Special Education, and Early Childhood Education at Concordia College - New York.
+Anna completed her dual Master's in General/Special Education, and Early Childhood Education at Concordia College - New York.
+She also received her American Montessori Early Childhood credential through The Westside Montessori School Teacher Education Program.

 Lead Teacher of the Multiage Pre-K Class

 Sandy Gonzalez has been a Lead Teacher at Brooklyn Schoolhouse since 2016.
-Before joining our school, she taught at Greene Hill School as the Assistant Teacher in the 4s class, and spent two years at the Sarah Lawrence College Early Childhood Center as the Assistant Teacher in the 3s and 4s groups.
-While completing her Master’s in Education at Sarah Lawrence College, Sandy was a Student Teacher at The Earth School in the 4th/5th Grade, and Central Park East One in the Kindergarten/1st Grade.
-She taught a cooking class and a dance class at the 14th Street Y Preschool, where she was also a substitute teacher, and where she was a Summer Counselor for four years.
-Sandy earned a BA from Sarah Lawrence College in Dance, Psychology, and Spanish in 2013, and a dual MS in Childhood and Early Childhood Education from Sarah Lawrence College in 2015..
+Last spring she attended Reggio in Focus: The Atelier, The City, and The Schools.
+This was an incredible conference in Reggio Emilia Italy that continues to influence her way of teaching.
+Sandy is also a Prospect School Fellow as of July 2018.
+This fellowship in Burlington Vermont provides teachers with the opportunity to research and explore school philosophy, and documentation of children's work through the Prospect Archives.
+Before joining Brooklyn Schoolhouse, Sandy taught at Greene Hill School, Central Park East School, Earth School, and the Sarah Lawrence College Early Childhood Center.
+Sandy also taught a cooking class and a dance class at the 14th Street Y Preschool, where she was also a Summer Counselor.
+Sandy earned a BA from Sarah Lawrence College in Dance, Psychology, and Spanish in 2013, and a dual MS in Childhood and Early Childhood Education from Sarah Lawrence College in 2015.

 ANNA CAROLINE TEHAN